-Society, Charitable societies, Trust, Foundation – Indian NGO.
+Society, Charitable Societies, Trust, Foundation – Indian NGO.

 Societies are membership organizations that may be registered for charitable purposes.
 A governing council or a managing committee usually manages societies.
 Societies are governed by the Societies Registration Act 1860, which has been adopted by various states.
 Unlike trusts, societies may be dissolved.